David Riley (American football)

-David Riley (born August 2, 1967) is an American former professional football quarterback who played two seasons in the Arena Football League (AFL) with the Cincinnati Rockers and Milwaukee Mustangs.
+David Riley (born August 2, 1967) is an American former professional football quarterback two seasons in the Arena Football League (AFL) with the Cincinnati Rockers and Milwaukee Mustangs.
 He played college football at Ball State University.
+He also played three years in the Italian Football League.

 Early life

 David Riley was born on August 2, 1967.
 He was a three-sport standout (basketball, football, baseball) at Valley View High School in Germantown, Ohio.
 He set school records for single season and career touchdown passes and passing yards.
 He also set a single game record of 409 passing yards.
 Riley graduated in 1986.

 College career

 Riley was a four-year letterman for the Ball State Cardinals of Ball State University from 1986 to 1989.
 He completed 43 of 89 passes (48.3%) for 424 yards, one touchdown, and eight interceptions his freshman year in 1986 while also rushing for 102 yards and one touchdown.
 He almost redshirted the 1987 season but ended up seeing playing time after Wade Kosakowski suffered an injury.
 Riley recorded 38 completions on 62 passing attempts (61.3%) for 491 yards, two touchdowns, and two interceptions in 1987 while rushing for seven yards and one touchdown.
 As a junior in 1988, Riley completed 168 of 263 passes (63.9%) for 1,886 yards, nine touchdowns, and nine interceptions, and rushed for 108 yards and two touchdowns as the Cardinals went 8–3.
 His completion percentage was the highest in the Mid-American Conference (MAC) that season.
 He also punted four times for 135 yards that year.
 His senior year in 1989, Riley totaled 149 completions on 256 attempts (58.2%) for 1,929 yards, 13 touchdowns, and seven interceptions while also rushing for 146 yards and three touchdowns.
 He led the MAC in completion percentage for the second season in a row.
 He was selected as the MAC Offensive Player of the Year, as well as the recipient of the Vern Smith Leadership Award, given to the conference's Most Valuable Player.
 The 1989 Cardinals were MAC champions and finished 7–3–2, including a loss to the Fresno State Bulldogs in the 1989 California Bowl.
 Riley's 4,730 career passing yards were the most in school history.